flet-dev/website/docs/create/custom-controls.md

 `did_mount()` method is called after the control is added to the page and assigned transient `uid`.

-Override `did_mount()` method if you need to implement logic that requires control to already be added to the page, for example [Weather widget](https://github.com/flet-dev/examples/tree/main/python/community/weather_widget) which calls Open Weather API every minute to update itself with the new weather conditions.
+Override `did_mount()` method if you need to implement logic that needs to be executed after the control was added to the page, for example [Weather widget](https://github.com/flet-dev/examples/tree/main/python/community/weather_widget) which calls Open Weather API every minute to update itself with the new weather conditions.

 ### `will_unmount()`